 Welcome!
-Whether you’re a luxury, mid-range or budget traveler, we strive for you to have the most amazing trips and get the best value for your money.
-Among our great itineraries, we also share many travel hacks.
-You can also check out our Resources Page, with links to great ways that can help save you thousands of dollars on flights and hotels each year!
+Whether you’re a luxury, mid-range or budget traveler, we strive for you to have the most amazing trips.
+So in our travel articles, we also share many travel hacks for getting great value for your money.
+Check out our Resources Page, which includes ways to help travelers save thousands of dollars on flights and hotels each year!

 We’re Alex and Bell, an American and Australian couple of 17 years who originally met backpacking in a hostel in Brugge, Belgium in 2002.
 We’ve lived and traveled to every continent except Antarctica, and have firsthand experiences spanning visits to over 60 countries.
 We launched this website in 2012, while living in Dublin, Ireland, to be a useful resource for travelers and expats.

 We cover hidden gem destinations off the tourist trail, in addition to the world’s most popular places.
 Whether you’re new to traveling or a seasoned explorer, you will find useful information based on 6 years living in Europe and over 23 years experience traveling around the world!

 These days, our travels tend to focus on mid-range to luxury, but we also believe travel should be accessible to as many people as possible.
 The fun hostel where we first met in Brugge only cost €10 per night to stay during our backpacker days.
 So we know firsthand that you can have a lot of fun on a shoe string budget!
 We encourage young people to experience and learn from the world however they can.

 We’ve defined Wanderlust Marriage as “a love of traveling the world with your partner in life.”